Snappy (compression): Framing format

+Both types of data chunk also contain a CRC-32C checksum of the uncompressed data.

+Chunks of types 2-7F16 are reserved and must result in errors.
+Those of types 8016-FE16 may be ignored by the decompressors which do not understand them.

 Interfaces

 Snappy distributions include C++ and C bindings.
 Third party-provided bindings and ports include C#, Common Lisp, Crystal (programming language), Erlang, Go, Haskell, Lua, Java, Nim, Node.js, Perl, PHP, Python, R, Ruby, Rust, Smalltalk, and OpenCL.

+A command-line interface program is also available.